According to the Anti-Phishing Working Group (APWG):

 - The TO field is blank or for another person.

-- It contains an urgent requests for personal information.
+- It contains an urgent request for personal information.

 - It includes grammatical errors or typos.